 A load balancer distributes incoming traffic across multiple backend servers that reside in one or more availability zones (AZs).

 - Listener: You can add one or more listeners to a load balancer.
-A listener uses the protocol and port you specify to check for requests from clients and route the requests to associated backend servers based on the rules you define.
-For an HTTP or HTTPS listener, you can add forwarding policies to forward requests based on the domain name or URL.
+A listener uses the protocol and port you specify to check for requests from clients and route the requests to associated backend servers based on the listening rules you define.

 - Backend server group: A backend server group routes requests to one or more backend servers.